-The project, Disseminating the Sustainable City Year Program (SCYP) Educational, expands upon the success of the SCYP by supporting universities across the country to implement the program.
+The project Disseminating the Sustainable City Year Program (SCYP) Educational was selected in the third round of general research funding.
+This project expands upon the success of the SCYP by supporting universities across the country to implement the program.
 The SCYP educates local politicians, citizens and agency staff on the components and benefits of livable communities.
 The fourth annual Sustainable City Year Program Conference was held in April 2015 in collaboration with the Resilient Cities Program at the University of Minnesota.
 This conference was attended by more than sixty individuals representing 24 universities and cities from around the country.
 A series of professionally produced podcasts were created that assist with the development of new programs, the development of transportation based SCYP projects.

-The work from this grant has assisted in establishing numerous new SCYP programs throughout the country.
-This includes programs in various stages of development at the University of Colorado, Denver, Arizona State University, California State University, Monterey Bay, University of Southern Florida, California State University, East Bay, California State University, Sonoma, and University of California, Chico.
+The work from this grant has assisted in the establishment of numerous new SCYP programs throughout the country.
+This includes programs in various stages of development at the University of Colorado, Denver, Arizona State University, California

+State University, Monterey Bay, University of Southern Florida, California State University, East Bay, California State Universi1y, Sonoma, and University of California, Chico.
 This represents the engagement of hundreds of students, faculty, city staff, community members and elected officials.

-• Our programmatic scoring criteria gave higher points to projects that actively engage external partners and addressed equity and diversity issues.
-A number of our projects focus on equity including: Is HUD Affordable Housing Really Affordable?; Understanding the Transit-Dependent Population; Assessing Transit Fare Equity in Utah Using a Geographic Information System; and Latino Immigrant Communities and Equity in Transit Oriented Development.
+- Our programmatic scoring criteria gave higher points to projects that actively engage external partners and addressed equity and diversity issues.
+Partly as a result, one project from our second round focus on equity: Is HUD Affordable Housing Really Affordable? - Three of our round one funded projects focus on equity: (1) Understanding the Transit-Dependent Population; (2) Assessing Transit Fare Equity in Utah Using a Geographic Information System; and (3) Latino Immigrant Communities and Equity in Transit Oriented Development.